AIG-ist-tugraz/WipeOutR/README.md

 This repository shows the implementation and the evaluation of the **WipeOutR** algorithms, which will be presented at the SPLC 2022 in the paper entitled *WipeOutR: Automated Redundancy Detection for Feature Models*.
-The research community can exploit this repository to reproduce the work described in our paper fully.
+The research community can fully exploit this repository to reproduce the work described in our paper.

 ## Table of Contents